marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 **Issue 2:** Broken filter inlet or outlet.

 **Solution:** If broken during filtering, stop filtering, record volume filtered, and denote damage.
 Next, use parafilm and label tape to seal the broken outlet/inlet of the sterivex.
-Store in whirlpak.
+Store in whirl-pak.
 Sample might be salvagable.
 Remove any peristaltic tubing, bottles, etc. contaminated by sample seawater or sterivex contents from the field of sampling.

 ## REFERENCES